jax-ml/jax/docs/201/shard-map.md

 multiple layers.

-With SPMD pipelining, we exploit the fact that most layers in the network apply the computation, just with different parameter values.
+With SPMD pipelining, we exploit the fact that most layers in the network apply the same computation, just with different parameter values.
 In particular, we can stack together all the parameters except for those for the first and last layers, then use a `shard_map` to map over blocks of those layer parameters, where each block of parameters corresponds to a pipeline stage.
 We then use the